Day trading can be done with stocks, options, funds, forex, and more.

 - ‘How to Day Trade: A Detailed Guide to Day Trading Strategies, Risk Management, and Trader Psychology’ by Ross Cameron

-- ‘Start Day Trading Now: A Quick and Easy Introduction to Making Money while Managing Your Risk’ by Michael Sincere
+- ‘Start Day Trading: A Quick and Easy Introduction to Making Money while Managing Your Risk’ by Michael Sincere

-Finding the right broker for day trading is incredibly important.
+Finding the right broker for day trading is important.
 Your broker controls everything from the fees you pay to what assets you can trade to what day trading platform you can use.
-To help you pick the best one, let’s take a look at five of our favorite UK day trading brokers:

-eToro offers trading on stocks, ETFs, bonds, forex, commodities, and cryptocurrencies.
-With this broker, all stockctrades are 100% commission-free.
+eToro offers trading on stocks, ETFs, bonds, forex, commodities, and cryptocurrencies, making it the most popular UK day trading platform.
+With this day trading UK broker, all stock trades are 100% commission-free.
 Plus, you can trade stocks with leverage of 5:1 and forex with leverage of 30:1.

 eToro’s trading platform is very robust for day trading.
 While you cannot create your own indicators, the charting interface comes with nearly 100 studies.
 Plus, eToro offers a handy mobile trading app and news feed.

 Capital.com stands out for how it leverages artificial intelligence to improve your trading.
-This trading platform automatically analyzes your trades to identify actionable patterns.
+This global CFD broker automatically analyses your trades to identify actionable patterns.
 For example, you may be more successful when holding trades for longer or shorter, or with a specific trading strategy.

-On top of that, Capital.com’s AI can help you find trading opportunities.
-The algorithm automatically scours the markets each morning to find potential setups.
+On top of that, Capital.com’s AI can help you find day trading opportunities.
+The algorithm automatically scans the markets each morning to find potential setups.
 It’s like having a built-in scanner that learns based on past market activity and improves over time.